pkurremula/cloud-recipes/aws/ec2/cluster/README.md

 # Simple EC2 Cluster Creation

-This recipe creates a cluster of EC2 instances as specified by the variable `instance_count`.
+This recipe creates a cluster of multiple EC2 instances as specified by the variable `instance_count`.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**